wp-plugins/source-redirect-site/readme.txt

 You need to create a link on your site for mobile users, with the target URL as follows: http://[YOURSITE]/?redirect_bypass=1 this will let mobile users return to the base normal looking site.

+= I want to know i can make redirect for US states like NY, FL and many more =

+Yes, you can with the Pro version – there is a whole tab in the backend which allows setting of URL’s for Any Global States and Global Countries and Regions.

+= Does this plugin work with cache plugins (like W3 Total Cache) especially when used in combination with a Content Delivery Network (CDN)?
+It’s seems like the caching might get in the way of some of the redirection protocols. =

+That should work fine as the plugin uses direct 301 and header redirect combinations, using WordPress built in redirect system as well – which should get added to the CDN and cache.
+We have it running here on Press Pixels using CloudFlare CDN and caching with no problems.

 == Screenshots ==

 1. Sample Mobile Redirection Admin Page.
 2. Sample Browser Redirection Admin Page.
 3. Sample Geo Country and State Redirection Admin Page.
+4. User Roles / Status and User Redirection Options.

 == Changelog ==